 where:

-• \(p(m)\) = probability of choosing mode m
+• p(m) = probability of choosing mode m

-• \(U(m)\) = utility of mode m
+• U(m) = utility of mode m

 The utility equations for each mode are shown in Figure 5-2.
 The lower nest values are calculated first.
-For example, in the Non-resident model, the utilities are calculated for Transit, Shuttle, and Taxi.
+For example, in the Non-resident model, the utilities are calculated for Transit, Shuttle, and Taxi/TNC.
 The exponentials of these three utilities are taken and then summed.
 The natural log of that sum is the “log sum” term that is used in the “top level” nest to compare the Non-private auto mode with Rental Car and Dropped Off.
 With this structure, trips that “leave” a mode, due to changes in cost and time, are more likely to go to other modes in the same nest, rather than modes on a different “level”.
 The system coefficients on time and cost were obtained from other airport passenger models, mainly Washington and San Francisco’s models.

 The mode choice model calculates trips in the Drive Self and Dropped Off private auto modes.
-The model does not do a separate calculation of auto occupancy, but uses a user-entered average occupancy, which for the calibration was as follows: Drive Self = 1.0, Dropped Off = 1.1 to 2.4 depending on the trip purpose, Rental Car = 1.7-3.7 depending on business or non-business trip and Taxi = 1.1.
-In the case of Dropped Off trips, it is assumed that each airport passenger being dropped off generates two vehicle trips - one going and one coming.
-Therefore, the 69,700 passenger trips, which used an automobile mode, generate approximately 61,300 vehicle trips to and from the airport on an average day.
+The model does not do a separate calculation of auto occupancy, but uses a user-entered average occupancy, which for the calibration was as follows:

 The modal bias constants were developed using the airport passenger survey data set.
 In order to develop these modal bias constants a set of target mode shares (that is the observed mode shares) were required.
 The mode choice model was re-calibrated by iteratively changing the mode choice constants till reasonable representation of the trip purpose and access modes of the airport passenger trips were obtained.
 Additional constants were added for park-and-ride and kiss-and-ride access to get the access mode to transit splits right.
 The bias constants are shown at the bottom of Table 5-7.
 Table 5-8 shows these target mode shares and the mode shares estimated by the model, using the Atlanta specific modal constants.
 Table 5-9 shows the observed and estimated airport passenger trips on MARTA by various access modes.
 These tables indicate that the model replicates the target mode shares with a good degree of accuracy.